Feeling emotional, spacey, addicted, or like you can't follow through?

 I Wake

-cheeks wet, heart pounding a beat between loss and love, body shaking;
+cheeks wet, heart pounding a beat between loss and

 trying to resist, and knowing we are held.